sstorysmith/GiphySearchandDisplay/readme.md

         a button with that topic name onto the page.
     When the user clicks on a topic button, the page pulls in 10 static, non-animated .gif images from the GIPHY API and places them on the page along with a  rating (PG, G, ...).
-    When the user clicks one of the still GIPHY images, the gif animates.
-If the user clicks the gif again, it stops playing, it toggles.
+    When the user clicks one of the static images, the gif will animate.
+If the user clicks the gif again, it stops playing; this is a it toggle.

 Why the project is useful:
     This project is useful taking user input from the browser screen, finding the .gif resources, then adding clickable